rachelngordon/rachelngordon.github.io/_pages/1_about.md

 Being just 30 minutes from Columbus, I grew up in a huge Ohio State football family and my grandparents regularly hosted football parties in their OSU-themed basement (although I cared more about the food than the game 😃).

-I grew up doing things like Taekwondo and volleyball, and have always found joy in starting my own creative projects such as journaling or creating short videos.
+I grew up doing things like Taekwondo and volleyball, and have always found joy in starting my own creative projects.
 In high school, I started a math tutoring business and decided to make [animated educational videos](https://www.youtube.com/@rachelgordon2514/videos) as well.

 Although I loved where I grew up, I always knew I wanted to move to a city eventually...